-Unconditional promises to give are recorded as contributions receivable when the promise is received.
+Unconditional promises to give are recorded as contributions receivable and support when the promise is received.
 Contributions received are recorded as with or without donor restrictions depending on the existence and/or nature of any donor restrictions.
 When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restriction and reported in the statements of activities and changes in net assets as net assets released from restrictions.
+Contributions receivable are discounted to the anticipated net present value of the future cash flows.
+The Foundation distinguishes between contributions received for each net asset category in accordance with donor-imposed restrictions.